futurebrand/boilerplate-vanilla/README.md

 ## Setup of your IDE

 To maintain code quality and always have a standard across all of the team's project has rules defined for javascript and css / scss.
-We use the Eslint / Prettier for Javascript and Stylelint for SCSS.
+We use the Eslint and Prettier for Javascript.
 It is necessary to integration of these rules with your favorite IDE.
 We recommend using Visual Studio Code with the following plugins: